Easy Baked Italian Goat Cheese Dip Recipe

 - Festive Feta Dip

 I must tell you that if you happen to have any of this appetizer leftover (which I doubt you will) that it warms up wonderfully in the microwave for a tasty snack the next day!
-I honestly could east a whole dish of this all on my own.
+I honestly could eat a whole dish of this all on my own.

-Warm Italian Goat Cheese Dip
+Easy Baked Italian Goat Cheese Dip Recipe

 Equipment